Dikki Madhava Rao: Biography

 Madhava Rao was born on 15 January 1919 in Mysore.
 He was educated at the city's Wesley Mission School where H. L. N. Simha and Mohammed Peer, who would go on to become filmmaker and playwrights respectively, were his seniors.
 Rao was drawn towards stage acting during his school days and was spotted and cast by A. V. Varadachar in his stage plays produced by Ratnavali Theatrical Company.
 Rao went on to play a variety of roles for Mohammed Peer's Chandrakala Nataka Company, Gubbi Veeranna's company and Chamundeshwari Nataka Sabha; he was mostly cast to play negative-shaded characters.

 In his first film, Samsara Nauka (1936), Rao played Kanyakumari Dikshit "Dikki", alongside B. R. Panthulu and M. V. Rajamma; he also scored music for the film.
 He appeared in the Tamil-Kannada bilingual film, Modala Thedi (1955) and also playback-sang for the first time, "Ondarinda Ippattara Varegu", a song that became popular during the time.
 He played a traitor in Kittur Chennamma (1961).
 In Bhakta Chetha, he played the villainous Beeranna.
 Rao played an irresponsible father of two children (played by Rajkumar and Kalpana) in Saaku Magalu (1963), who takes to squandering money.
 In Sri Ramanjaneya Yuddha (1963), he played sage Vishvamitra.
 He played Seshappa, a corporator, in the comedy film Emme Thammanna (1966).
 Rao's other notable performances came in Krishnaleela (1947) and Rathnagiri Rahasya (1957).

-On 21 March 1979, while performing on stage in Challakere, Chitradurga, Rao suffered from a paralysis on one of his legs, leaving him bedridden for six years.
+On 21 March 1979, while performing on stage in Challakere, Chitradurga, Rao suffered from paralysis on one of his legs, leaving him bedridden for six years.
 He died on 14 July 1985, leaving behind five children — two sons and three daughters.